-Water lettuce (Pistia stratiotes) are floating aquatic plans grown for their chartreuse green foliage arranged in compact rosettes.
+Water lettuce (Pistia stratiotes) are floating aquatic plants grown for their chartreuse green foliage arranged in compact rosettes.
 Called Nile Cabbage, they belong to the Arum family and consist of a single species.
 Although originally from Africa, water lettuce is now found in most freshwater bodies in tropical and subtropical areas.

 Water lettuce flourish in USDA zones 9 - 11.
 They can be grown in colder climates with adequate protection.
 The ideal temperature range is 70 - 85 F, but they can survive in temperatures down to 50 F.

 They are usually available in garden centers and shops selling aquarium plants.
 When purchased by mail order, they may not look their best initially.
 Allow them to recuperate in a small pot in a shady place before adding them to larger arrangements or fish ponds.

 A few varieties with slight difference in leaf shapes are available, but they all belong to the single species Pistia stratiotes.

 - 'Ruffles' has slightly ruffled leaves, as the name implies.

 - 'Jurassic' can grow very large rosettes, but growth is slower.